VsevolodSauta/jobpool/backend.md

 - If `wasExecuting = true`:
   - Job status becomes `STOPPED`
   - `FinalizedAt` timestamp set to current time (if not already set)
+  - Capacity is freed for the assignee (if job was assigned)
 - If `wasExecuting = false`:
   - Job status becomes `UNKNOWN_STOPPED`
   - `FinalizedAt` timestamp set to current time (if not already set)
+  - Capacity is not freed (job was not executing, so no capacity was held)
 - `AssigneeID` and `AssignedAt` are preserved (not cleared) for historical tracking
 - If job not found or not in `CANCELLING` state:
   - Returns error

 **Observable Effects**:
 - Job transitions to terminal state
-- Capacity is freed for the assignee (if job was assigned and wasExecuting=true)
+- Capacity is freed for the assignee only if `wasExecuting=true` (job was actively executing when cancelled)

 **Valid State Transitions**:
 - `CANCELLING → STOPPED` (if `wasExecuting=true`): Cancellation acknowledged by worker